 We can now combine our STA1 protocol with a primer set to amplify the promoter region during the same reaction (this is called multiplexing).
 This should result in a PCR gel showing two bands if the promoter and gene both exist in the target genome (implying aggressive diastatic activity) and only one band if the STA1 gene is present but the promoter sequence is not (implying less diastatic activity).
 This means it is possible to characterize diastatic yeasts found as contaminants much faster.

 Why is all of this important?
 It's important because until now it's been really tricky to figure out how much risk a particular STA1-positive yeast poses.

-While growth on LCSM agar often relates to diastatic activity, it is an indirect test which simply screens for copper sulfate resistance.
-Starch agar plates accurately show diastatic ability, but can take up to three weeks to see a colour change.
-With the PCR for the STA1 promoter, we can predict whether a yeast is an aggressive diastatic strain or not, in the span of hours instead of weeks.
+While growth on LCSM agar often relates to diastatic activity, it is an indirect test that simply screens for copper sulfate resistance.
+Starch agar plates accurately show diastatic ability but can take up to three weeks to see a colour change.
+With the PCR for the STA1 promoter, we can predict whether yeast is an aggressive diastatic strain or not, in the span of hours instead of weeks.

 We have now screened our known diastaticus strains for the STA1 upstream activation sequence, and are happy to report the following:

 UAS-positive: French Saison, Spooky Saison, Old World Saison Blend, Dry Belgian Ale

 UAS-negative: Cerberus, Wild Thing, Ontario Farmhouse, New World Saison, St. Lucifer, Saison II